 Ripple’s Chief Technology Officer, David Schwartz, has revealed that he and his wife decided to make a “derisking plan” for their crypto investments in 2012 — resulting in eight-figures worth of missed profit at current prices.

-In a series of tweets published on October 11, Schwartz revealed that he sold 40,000 Ether (ETH) for $1 each back then — a stash that would be worth more than $15.5 million at today’s prices.
+In a series of tweets published on October 11, Schwartz revealed that he sold 40,000 Ether (ETH) for $1 each — a stash that would be worth more than $15.5 million at today’s prices.
+Schwartz mentioned the episode after revealing a derisking plan made in 2012, though the Ether sale occurred in a separate episode a few years later.

 Schwartz revealed his early conservative downsizing while responding to Twitter user ‘PbuzzXr’ who claimed that “anyone pushing XRP while derisking is exit scamming” in a wide ranging thread.